Bonifacio Day: Protests

 Protests calling for government action, often focusing on wage hikes for laborers, are held in the Philippines on Bonifacio Day.
 Activists believe that "Bonifacio would have supported the right to protest for important causes."

 Bonifacio Days in history

-On November 30, 1941, days before the Japanese invasion of the Philippines, President Manuel L. Quezon warned of the impending war against the Japanese in a speech at the University of the Philippines Manila.
+On November 30, 1941, days before the Japanese invasion of the Philippines, President Manuel L. Quezon warned of the impending war against the Japanese in a speech at what is now University of the Philippines Manila.